 by Patrick Ilagan .
 January 27th, 2015

-Rejoice photographers who are searching high and lo for the perfect iPad portfolio app.
-The famous portfolio website, Format, has released Kredo for the iPad.
-First thing people needed to know about Kredo is that it is free.
+Rejoice photographers who are searching high and low for the perfect iPad portfolio app.
+The famous portfolio website, Format has released Kredo for the iPad.
+The first thing people need to know about Kredo is that it is free.
 Apart from being free, Kredo is a nice way to share in real life.
-Kredo also allows photographers to network with other photographers as well as other creative professionals online.
+Kredo also allows photographers to network with other photographers and creative professionals online.

-Another thing that photographers should consider about the Kredo is that managing portfolios can also be done without an internet connection.
-One can also import their photographs via Dropbox, iTunes, Photo Library, and Format.
-Sharing portfolios is easy as well; anyone can share through email or social media using a specified link to the portfolio page.
-Users can also password protect their portfolios if they don’t want to openly share it.
+Another thing photographers should consider about Kredo is that managing portfolios can be done without an internet connection.
+One can also import photographs via Dropbox, iTunes, Photo Library, and Format.
+Sharing portfolios is also easy; anyone can share through email or social media using a specified link to the portfolio page.
+Users can also password-protect their portfolios if they don’t want to share them openly.

-Other than sharing it in real life and online, Kredo gives power to photographers through Discover Network.
+Besides sharing it in real life and online, Kredo gives power to photographers through Discover Network.
 This network allows photographers to put their work out for creative directors.
-The Kredo Discover Network also allows people to share their works with clients.
-On top of that, users can also use the app to find a specific talent in case they want to collaborate.
+The Kredo Discover Network also allows people to share their work with clients.
+On top of that, users can also use the app to find a specific talent just in case they want to collaborate.

-As someone who is always looking for a great portfolio app that does not have a premium cost, I feel that Kredo is great.
-Not only does it let people showcase their work in high-definition, it also allows users to share, find, and be discovered through a wonderful network.
-I’m just hoping that Kredo would become available on Android devices as well so that more photographers can get into the network.
+As someone who is always looking for a great portfolio app that does not have a premium cost, I feel that Kredo is excellent.
+It lets people showcase their work in high definition and allows users to share, find, and be discovered through a wonderful network.
+I’m just hoping that Kredo will also become available on Android devices so that more photographers can get into the network.

 What do you folks think about Kredo?
-Give us a show at the comments below!
+Give us a show in the comments below!
 Are you using Kredo?
-Tell us we’d like to hear your experience from the app!
+Tell us we’d like to hear about your experience with the app!